ANU Health Humanities Network

 The health humanities is a multidisciplinary field that explores how disciplines across the humanities understand and contribute to human health and wellbeing.
 Its approaches take many forms, from the history of medicine to literary explorations of illness or the role of arts in contemporary wellbeing.
 Our network takes a capacious, inclusive approach to the field of the health humanities, embracing diverse approaches and methods and extending beyond the boundary of the humanities to also encompass the arts and the social sciences.

-Established in 2022, the HHN comprises a diverse range of researchers interested in the intersections between health and illness, wellbeing, medicine, and the humanities and/or social sciences.
+Established in 2022, the HHN comprises a diverse range of researchers interested in the intersection between health, wellbeing, the humanities and/or social sciences.
 With members drawn from across the University – especially the College of Arts and Social Sciences (CASS) and the College of Health and Medicine (CHM) – the Network fosters and supports interdisciplinary collaboration that advances our knowledge of health and medical humanities scholarship and education.

 Our aims include: